monodot/monodot-co-uk/resources.md

 ### Productivity

 - [MiniKeePass][minikeepassios] - [open source][minikeepassgithub] app for viewing and editing my KeePass file (for password storage).
 Uses fingerprint security and can save changes back to Dropbox.
+- [1Writer][1writer-web] - awesome note-taking app; read and write plaintext to your Dropbox with great syncing functionality, Markdown support, dark mode and lots more.

 ### Travel